 In a pit of rock

 The sea sucks obsessively,

 One hollow the whole sea's pivot.

-The size of a fly, The doom mark The heart shuts,
+The size of a fly, The doom mark Crawls down the wall.
+The heart shuts,

 The sea slides back,

 The mirrors are sheeted.

 ("Contusion")